How to install a FIPS compliant Kubernetes cluster

 Install Canonical Kubernetes

-Install Canonical Kubernetes on your FIPS host:
+Install the Canonical Kubernetes snap on your FIPS host:

 sudo snap install k8s --classic --channel=1.34-classic/stable